hwangbobo/hwangbobo.github.io/_pages/about.md

 ## About

 I am a rising senior at [New York University Abu Dhabi][nyuad-link], studying Economics and Sociology with a minor in Mathematics.
-I found myself intrigued by data-driven approaches to social issues & applications of social statistics after taking Data Analysis course at college.
-Previously, I have engaged in both academic research and tech field and hope to combine my interests in computational tools to better understand social issues
+I am intrigued by data-driven approaches to social issues & applications of social statistics, which led to my work in both academic research and tech company settings.
+Eventually, I hope to combine my interests in tech and society to apply computational tools in understanding social issues better.

-- Interests: Social Networks, Social dynamics in tech sphere

-My college track was been pretty leeway, but happy with where I've come so far.
 When I am not doing college or work-related stuffs, I can be found making hand-drip coffee, traveling, writing blog posts (Korean & English), or spending time playing with my little sister.